mappite/aGotino/README.md

 [Video: Stellarium from a PC with aGotino](https://youtu.be/PdkoGX5PcDA)

 ### aGotino Command set
-From an Android device you can use [Serial USB Terminal](https://play.google.com/store/apps/details?id=de.kai_morich.serial_usb_terminal&hl=it) or [Serial Bluetooth Terminal](https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal&hl=it&gl=US) apps.
-From a PC any terminal emulator should work.
+From an Android device you can use [Serial USB Terminal](https://play.google.com/store/apps/details?id=de.kai_morich.serial_usb_terminal&hl=it) or [Serial Bluetooth Terminal](https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal&hl=it&gl=US) app while from a PC/Mac any terminal emulator should work.

 **x** can be **s (set)** or **g (goto)**:
   - **`x HHMMSS±DDMMSS`** set/goto coordinates